Buprenorphine (as hydrochloride)

 What TEMGESIC is used for

-TEMGESIC is a strong "pain killer".
-It is used for the short term relief of moderate to severe pain.
+TEMGESIC is a "pain killer".
+It is used for the short term relief of severe pain.

 TEMGESIC belongs to a group of medicines called opioid (narcotic) analgesics.